uf-icbr-bioinformatics/FOLD/README.md

-* The program looks for all potential oligos around the left and right boundaries of the desired amplicon, and ranks them according to the procedure described in `-h weight'.
+* The program looks for all potential oligos around the left and right boundaries of the desired amplicon, and ranks them according to the procedure described in [Optimization weights](#optimization-weights).
 This is done separately for OligoA, OligoB, and OligoC, and the set with the best score is chosen as the optimal triple (this can be changed later if global optimization is enabled).